6th Armored Division (United States): Combat chronicle

 At the end of the Normandy Campaign, 6th AD assembled at Le Mesnil on 25 July 1944.
 6th AD then passed through 8th Infantry Division to clear the heights near Le Bingard on 27 July 1944, and Combat Command A secured a bridgehead across the Sienne (river) near Pont de la Roque on 29 July 1944, and overran Granville on 31 July 1944.
 6th AD then returned to Avranches, where it relieved 4th AD and secured the area bridges.

 In mid-August in Europe, the 6th Armored Division moved down to Lorient, where it was relieved by the 94th Infantry Division in September.
-Elements of the division participated in the Battle for Brest (7 August - 19 September 1944).
+Elements of the division participated in the Battle for Brest (7 August - 19 September 1944) using rapid advance and outflanking the enemy.